-In addition to developing esmethadone as an adjunctive treatment of MDD, we are evaluating other indications that Relmada may explore in the future, including restless leg syndrome and other glutamatergic system activation related diseases.
+While our current strategy is currently to focus on the further development of esmethadone as an adjunctive treatment of MDD, we may in the future re-commence testing of esmethadone as a monotherapy for MDD.
+In addition, we are evaluating other indications that Relmada may explore in the future, including restless leg syndrome and other glutamatergic system activation related diseases.